Arkan: Assassination

 In the late 1990s, Ražnatović became an isolated figure in Belgrade who rarely went outside without his bodyguards.
 Between 1995–2000, there were over 500 gangland murders in Belgrade, virtually none of which were solved by the police.
 A number of the gangsters killed were associates of Ražnatović, which was seen as a sign that he had lost his political protection.
 Together with his wife, Ražnatović virtually lived in the lounges of international hotels in Belgrade, apparently out of the hope he would not be killed in a place where so many foreign journalists were present.

 Ražnatović was assassinated, 15 January 2000, 17:05 GMT, in the lobby of the Hotel InterContinental in New Belgrade, in a location where he was surrounded by other hotel guests.
 The killer, Dobrosav Gavrić, a 23-year-old junior police mobile brigade member, had ties to the underworld and was on sick leave at the time.
 He walked up alone toward his target from behind.
 Ražnatović was sitting and chatting with two friends and, according to BBC Radio, was filling out a betting slip.
 Gavrić waited for a few minutes, calmly walked up behind the party, and rapidly fired a succession of bullets from his CZ99 pistol.
 Ražnatović was hit in his left eye and became unconscious on the spot.
 His bodyguard Zvonko Mateović put him into a car, and rushed him to a hospital; he died on the way.

 According to his widow Svetlana, Ražnatović died in her arms as they were driving to hospital.
 His companions Milenko Mandić, a business manager, and Dragan Garić, a police inspector, were also shot dead by Gavrić, who in turn was shot and wounded by Mateović.
 A female bystander was also seriously wounded in the shootout.
-After complicated surgery, Gavrić survived, but was disabled from the waist down and confined to a wheelchair.
+After complicated surgery, Gavrić survived, but was paralyzed from the waist down.